 Covers the effective administration of a UNIX/Linux system and the knowledge and tasks required of the Linux+ certification exams.
-Discusses the architecture and internals of the UNIX and Linux Operating Systems along with laboratory exercises that include the installation and package management, device management, Linux file systems, files system hierarchy standards, shell scripting and data management, user interfaces and desktops, administrative tasks, essential system services, networking fundamentals, and security.
+Discusses the architecture and internals of the UNIX and Linux Operating Systems along with laboratory exercises that include the installation and package management, device management, Linux file systems, files system hierarchy standards, shell scripting, user interfaces and desktops, administrative tasks, essential system services, networking fundamentals, and security.

 Credit for Prior College-Level Learning

-CompTia Linux+ OR TestOut Linux Pro Certification must be current.
-Department faculty will verify certification(s).
-Verified certifications, and the Credit for Prior College-Level Learning application will be signed, copied, and retained in The School of Business, Entrepreneurship, & Professional Development office.
+CompTia Linux+ Certification OR TestOut Linux Pro Certification OR another well-recognized, professional-level Linux industry certification.
+Certification must be current and verified by department faculty.
+Verified certification, and the Credit for Prior College-Level Learning application will be signed, copied, and retained in the School of BEPD Office.
 Students must also complete a departmental exam and a skilled demonstration.